hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 A SubNet is a reserved sub space in the VNet.
 Think of it as the shelves and drawers in a cabinet.
 Each SubNet has its own exclusive address space in the VNet that does not overlap with another SubNet in the same VNet.
 SubNets provide a facility to organize the VNet into function catogories.
 For example, you can reseve a SubNet for databases, one for VMs, one for App Services and so on.
 Alternatively, you can organize the SubNets into functional parts like Integration, Frontend Services, API services, etc.

-**NOTE**: *An Azure SubNet reserves 5 addresses for the SubNet's internal functioning.
+**TIP**: *An Azure SubNet reserves 5 addresses for the SubNet's internal functioning.
 Hence, an example SubNet with 10.1.0.0/32 or 10.1.0.0/31 it will not work.
 You will need a minimum of 10.1.0.0/30.*

 ![VNet Residing Application](vnet-and-subnet.jpg)

 In the above diagram, the VNet has an address space of 10.1.0.0/16 which is 65536 possible addresses.
 In this address space there are two SubNets with 32 addresses each.
 Remember that out of the 32, 5 is reserved by Azure (for the SubNets router/gateway).
 Hence we will have 27 addesses for our use.
 The following sections about regional VNet integration will cover how we use these SubNets.

-**NOTE**: *While new address spaces can be added to a VNet with no problems, SubNets expansions are more delicate.
+**TIP**: *While new address spaces can be added to a VNet with no problems, SubNets expansions are more delicate.
 For SubNet address space expansions, ensure that existing resources in the SubNet are moved to another SubNet and then change the address space.
 In our example, the subnet cushion is deliberately tight (27 addresses) to explain the concepts.
 For your designs, consider the longer term scalability of your application before allocating an address space for a SubNet.*

 ## Securing Outgoing Traffic with VNet integration for Multi-Tenant PaaS services